 …it becomes clear why an emotional support animal letter is financially valuable.

-To understand the financial benefits clearly, let’s compare how much you pay for a regular pet versus an animal approved as an ESA.
+To understand the financial benefits clearly, let’s compare the cost of a regular pet versus an animal approved as an ESA.

 Category | Regular Pet | Emotional Support Animal (ESA) |